Sweden braces for fresh Koran burning

 But at the same time, Kremlin spin doctors have jumped on the bandwagon, adding another element of volatility.

-"It's a new phenomenon," said Mikael Östlund, a spokesman for the Swedish Psychological Defence Agency, which monitors foreign interference.
+"It's a new phenomenon," said Mikael Östlund, a spokesman for the Swedish Psychological Defence Agency, whose 55 staff monitor foreign interference.

 It began when Putin hugged a Koran at a mosque in Dagestan, Russia, on 29 June and "falsely claimed that Sweden was hostile to Muslims", Östlund said.

-Kremlin media also claimed Sweden is "unsafe" for refugees and Swedish people.
+Kremlin media also claim Sweden is "unsafe" for refugees and Swedish people.

-And even though Russian stories have "very little credibility" for Swedish audiences, Östlund said, their main targets are Muslims in Turkey and in north Africa, where Putin is using the crisis to provoke anti-Western feeling.
+And even though Russian stories have "very little credibility" among Swedish audiences, Östlund said, their main targets are anyway Muslims in Turkey and north Africa, where Putin is using the crisis to provoke anti-Western feeling.

 Meanwhile, the clash between Nordic values on free speech and Islamic ones on blasphemy goes back to the Mohammed cartoons controversy of some 20 years ago, when Muslim leaders also vied with each other to defend the prophet's honour.